 I did it!
 He thought triumphantly, a look of relief spread across his face I’m going home.

-JAZIEL IS OTP xD
+JAZIEL IS CANON xD